schnee/r-bigquery/README.md

 This is an attempt to connect R, dplyr and BigQuery.
-The bigquery.R file current does not work.
+The bigquery.R file currently does not work.

+I've installed bigrquery and dplyr from CRAN and from the github repos.
+You can reproduce my setup by uncommenting the devtools:: lines at the top.

 Moved from http://stackoverflow.com/questions/23668671/how-to-create-bigquery-tbl-using-dplyr to here.